firebase/firebase-js-sdk/docs-devsite/firestore_.persistentcacheindexmanager.md

 {% endcomment %}

 # PersistentCacheIndexManager class
-A `PersistentCacheIndexManager` which you can config persistent cache indexes used for local query execution.
+A `PersistentCacheIndexManager` for configuring persistent cache indexes used for local query execution.

 To use, call `getPersistentCacheIndexManager()` to get an instance.